RRoggia/git-workflow/README.md

 | Full history of files changes | No, only latest       | Yes, each node has its own history  |
 | Synchronization               | No,                   | Yes, nodes requires synchronization |

 Based on the table above we can conclude that, **a DVCS is more powerful and flexible than CVCS**.
 But it's also **more complex** because it requires synchronization between nodes.

 Having a **well stablished workflow** for sharing data between repositories **reduces the problems and complexity** usually found in DVCS.

+# Git Workflow
+Because git is a very flexible tool it enables several types of workflows.
+The most common are: centralized, Feature Branch and the Gitflow.
+Before we deep dive in each of these workflows lets just recap some of the git basic concepts.

+## Git Basics
+* Git repository: a project directory that is under version control.
+The `.git` folder contains all the files required to manage the version of your source code.
+You can create a repository by running `git init` or you can clone an existing repository by running `git clone`.